nestoralonso/visual-stack/CONTRIBUTING.md

 This is a microsite providing documentation and live examples of components.
 This package depends on the other two.

 ### Running locally
+Install lerna: `npm install -g lerna`

+Make sure you are using node 14 or below (`npm install -g n` can be helpful here)

 From a fresh clone of the repo, start by bootstrapping the project from the root with `npm run bootstrap`.
 This will install all external dependencies, create links between local dependent packages and build all three packages.